Logiqx/gps-details/docs/devices/garmin/grades/README.md

 Categorization (green, yellow, or grey) of new watches added to the database should err on the side of caution.

-- Unrecognized watches should receive a grey icon by default.
+- Watches that are unrecognized should receive a grey icon by default.
-- New watches added to the database should initially be allocated a yellow icon, prior to evaluation / testing.
+- New watches added to the database should initially be allocated a yellow icon (even Airoha), prior to evaluation / testing.
-- Once a new watch has been evaluated, the database can be updated so that future sessions receive a green icon.
+- Once a new watch has been verified, the database can be updated so that future sessions receive a green icon.